Hoka Rincon vs Clifton 6. Two shoes, both good, really good.

 Not a lot has changed in terms of the actual structure of both shoes.
 Both shoes have a 5-millimeter heel-to-toe drop.
 So if you like that 5-millimeter drop in your Clifton 6, 5, 4 or even the Clifton 1, that’s exactly what you’re going to get in the new Rincon.

-As I said, the stack height in the men’s Rincon and the Clifton 6 is exactly the same.
+As I said, the men’s Rincon stack height and the Clifton 6 is exactly the same.

-However, in the Rincon for the ladies, it does drop 1 millimeter from the Clifton 6.
+However, in the Rincon for the ladies (Sponsored), it does drop 1 millimeter from the Clifton 6.
 This means 1 millimeter closer to the ground, which really isn’t a massive difference.

 The Rincon actually has it too.
 It features just a slightly revised Meta-Rocker design, but it’s a slight rocker and not as noticeable.